xythh/hashi/README.md

 ## Installation

-Download the binaries provided on github or download it using go get.
+Download the binaries provided on github or download it using go install.

 	# go install github.com/xythh/hashi@latest